openrewrite/rewrite-docs/v1beta/visitor.md

 ## Validation

-Visitors can optionally provide validation logic using a fluent validation API built into Rewrite.
+Visitors can optionally provide validation logic using a fluent validation API built into OpenRewrite.
 This is useful to check that a visitor is pre-configured with any inputs that it needs to perform its work and perhaps skip it or eagerly fail if the required configuration is not present.

 ## `@AutoConfigure` Visitors